rockychen-dpaw/redis_chart/README.md

       envs:                            #The extra environments of redis workloads
       - name: "TZ"                     #Set the timezone of redis workload
         value: "Australia/Perth"

-      workloads:                       #Configure the number of redis workloads
+      # Config all the workloads belonging to the redis chart
+      # Each ip address configured in here is the ip address of the cluster ip service which is used to access redis server
+      # Each clusterips setting is a kubernetes stateful workload, which is corresponding to a redis cluster group
-      - clusterips:                    #Configure the cluster service ip addresses of the replicas of the current workload; the number of configured cluster ip addresses should be the same as the value of the item "replicas"
+      # The number of the ip addresses in a clusterips is the replica of stateful workload, which is also the nodes of a redis cluster group.
+All stateful's replica should be same
+      # The ip addresses should not be changed after redis cluster is created.
+      workloads:
+        # The number of workload should be equal with the number of redis cluster group
+        # The number of ips in clusterips shoule be equal with the replicas of the workload
+        # If replicas is 1, can configure the clusterip as key, value
+        # - clusterip: 10.0.35.126
+        # If replicas is greater than 1, must configure cluterip as list
+        # - clusterips
+        #   - 10.0.35.126
+        #   - 10.0.35.127
+      - clusterips:
         - 10.0.35.126
         - 10.0.35.127
       - clusterips:
         - 10.0.35.128